Shoukhin1803078/instrat360-mcp-task/README.md

 ### Step 5: Open the Chatbot

-Open your browser and go to:
+Open browser and go to:

 ```
 http://localhost:8000